This post may contain affiliate links. Please read our disclosure policy.

 - Lightly butter a 5×5 inch baking dish and set it aside.

-- Remove the dish from the oven.
+- Remove the baking dish from the oven and let the blondies cool for about 20 minutes.

 Expert Tips